peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 ## Third Word [Jn 19:25‑27 ESV]

+[25] Standing by the cross of Jesus were his mother and his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
+[26] When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold, your son!”
+[27] Then he said to the disciple, “Behold, your mother!”
+And from that hour the disciple took her to his own home.

 ## Fourth Word [Mt 27:45‑46 ESV]

+[45] Now from the sixth hour there was darkness over all the land until the ninth hour.
+[46] And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lema sabachthani?” that is, “My God, my God, why have you forsaken me?”

 ## Fifth Word [Jn 19:28‑29 ESV]

+[28] After this, Jesus, knowing that all was now finished, said (to fulfill the Scripture), “I thirst.”
+[29] A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth.

 ## Sixth Word [Jn 19:30 ESV]

+[30] When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.

 ## Seventh Word [Lk 23:44‑47 ESV]

+[44] It was now about the sixth hour, and there was darkness over the whole land until the ninth hour, [45] while the sun's light failed.
+And the curtain of the temple was torn in two.
+[46] Then Jesus, calling out with a loud voice, said, “Father, into your hands I commit my spirit!”
+And having said this he breathed his last.
+[47] Now when the centurion saw what had taken place, he praised God, saying, “Certainly this man was innocent!”

 ## Psalm [Ps 22 in its entirety; sermon text]